 - A few words about CES and its importance.

 - Top smart home devices at CES 2020 that could come back with new tweaks and perks in 2021.

 - A short wrap-up and ideas for the future.

 A few words about CES

 In case you haven’t heard about the event before, CES is one of the biggest and most anticipated tech gatherings in the world.

 CES, or Consumer Electronics Show, is a conference and an exhibition where over 4,000 companies present their cool smart home products, innovative concepts, and share insights and best practices for implementing innovative technologies.
 This year, the show encouraged brands to preview concepts that will be released by the end of 2020 or in the next couple of years.

 In 2019, attendance at the show was over 150,000.
 CES products of 2020 were staggeting in terms of scale, ambition and vision of the future, including some of the best devices for smart home.
-LG, Samsung, and Sonic unveiled multiple concepts — some of which will be in development for at least five to seven years.
+LG, Samsung, and Sony unveiled multiple concepts — some of which will be in development for at least five to seven years.